Sammy-Jankins/ML-Statistics-Examples/README.md

 Files:

+- Phoneme.ipynb: Classification of time series.
+Neuronal nets and random forests applied to the time and frequency domain respectively.

 - Clouds_sentinel.ipynb: Data from the Sentinel-2 satellite.
 Comparison of the amount of clouds between two regions.

   &nbsp;   &nbsp;  &nbsp;<img src = "./Pictures/clouds1.png" width=600>&nbsp;  &nbsp;   &nbsp;